Learning & Working Programs

 - RCW 9.94A.690 Work ethic camp program & Eligibility & Sentencing.

-Regarding the solicitation of an educational provider for the Department's juvenile inmates. - RCW 72.01.365 Escorted leaves of absence for inmates – Definitions.
+Regarding the solicitation of an educational provider for the Department's juvenile incarcerated individuals. - RCW 72.01.365 Escorted leaves of absence for incarcerated individuals – Definitions.

-Regarding the right of a prison superintendent to grant escorted leaves of absence to inmates to:- Perform work in connection with the industrial, educational, or agricultural programs of the Department
+Regarding the right of a prison superintendent to grant escorted leaves of absence to incarcerated individuals to:- Perform work in connection with the industrial, educational, or agricultural programs of the Department

 - Participate as a volunteer in community service work projects